 The Virginia Small Business Development Center (SBDC) Network comprises numerous local offices across the state.
 These centers provide professional business counseling, training, and other business resources in order to promote the growth of Virginia's small businesses.
 Information is provided regarding the basics of starting and growing a business on this SBDC site, along with links to other helpful resources.

 The Washington Council on International Trade (WCIT) is devoted to advancing global opportunities for businesses in Washington State.
 Services that it provides include international trade updates, networking opportunities, as well as company advocacy.
 Its website offers a range of resources that focus on various international business topics, data and publications, and links to other resources.

 The Washington Economic Development Association (WEDA) is a non-profit organization of private businesses, economic development councils, ports, and governments that aim to increase economic development in Washington.
 WEDA provides a number of educational events and conferences where members can discuss how to improve the local economy as well as gain access to potential resources.
 Its site details the functions of the association and also provides a resource directory with links to economic development websites and consultants.

-A collaborative project by the University of Washington and other colleges and economic development organizations, the Washington Small Development Center (SBDC) provides assistance and training for small businesses and entrepreneurs.
-Services the SBDC offers include business advising, management training, and market research as well as FAQs and interactive counseling sessions.
+A collaborative project by the University of Washington and other colleges and economic development organizations, the Washington Small Business Development Center (WSBDC) provides assistance and training for small businesses and entrepreneurs.
+Services the WSBDC offers include business advising, management training, and market research as well as FAQs and interactive counseling sessions.

 Washington State - Export Assistance is a service of the Washington State Department of Commerce Business Services Division that is the main source for businesses located in Washington that wish to begin exporting.
 The site contains information regarding why a company should export and also provides services such as building an export plan, finding export grants and loans, consulting with a trade specialist, and getting connected.
 A newsroom of Washington-related economic articles is also available.